Mark Dienhart, Ph.D. – President & CEO

 Donna Mankowski – Consultant

-Donna is retired executive assistant to Richard M. Schulze, and Executive Assistant and HR Manager for the V.P. of Olympus Ventures.
-She assisted with the Schulze Family Foundation as a program officer and provided administrative services.
-In retirement, Donna serves as a consultant and a member of the Foundation's Best Buy Employee Disaster Relief Grant Committee.
+Donna is retired executive assistant and HR Manager for Olympus Ventures.
+She also assisted with the Schulze Family Foundation as a program officer.
+In retirement, Donna serves as a consultant and a member of the Foundation’s Best Buy Employee Disaster Relief Grant Committee.

 In her 35 plus years of experience, 33 of those years working with Dick Schulze at Sound of Music which became Best Buy, she saw Sound of Music grow from seven local stores only into the world’s largest consumer electronics enterprise.
 She has been instrumental in assisting Dick Schulze in both business and personal areas.
 She worked with the Best Buy Schulze Family Fund which makes grants to Best Buy employees in crises.

 Donna is a life-long Minnesota resident.
 She has been married for almost 35 years, has two adult daughters and four gorgeous, energy-inducing grandchildren.
 Donna now enjoys her retirement with her husband in Palm Springs, California.

 Mary Beth Geier – Florida Director

 Mary Beth serves as the Florida Director for the Richard M. Schulze Family Foundation and works out of the Naples, Florida, office.
 She is responsible for the Collier & Lee county areas of interest for the foundation and performs site visits, prepares evaluations and offers recommendations while serving as our liaison to the numerous charitable organizations in Lee & Collier counties.
 Mary Beth also coordinates the Schulze Scholar Program in Collier County.

 Before working for the Richard M. Schulze Family Foundation, Mary Beth was the assistant principal of a parochial school in north central Florida.
 She also worked for many years as the director of a faith-based education program for a parish serving more than 400 students.
 Mary Beth’s responsibilities in those roles included overseeing teachers, selecting curriculum, and working with parents to best advance the educational needs of their children.